tox7cv3nom/tox7cv3nom.github.io/_posts/2021-06-13-heap-glibc-architecture.md

 1. Allocation of previously used chunk
 2. If there is space at top chunk then use it
 3. otherwise ask kernel to add memory at top chunk
-4. If all fail then malloc will retuen null
+4. If all fail then malloc will return null

 **Concept of Arenas In Heap**